-Competitors who exit the throw zone (as judged by both feet) prior to the 2-minute completion signal, shall be penalized/disqualified.

-On the condition that there is no interference with another competitor, and provided that at least one foot remains wholly within the throw zone, any part of the competitor's body may touch or cross the throw zone line without penalty.
+Competitors who exit the throw zone prior to the 2-minute completion signal, shall be penalized/disqualified.
+Competitors must keep at least one foot wholly within the inside edge of the throw zone, either on the ground or in the air above the throw zone.
 Any part of the competitor's feet may cross over the front of the "pool wall" of the throw zone without penalty.